Wales’ painful World Cup history

 The Euros had ended the qualification curse and Wales were top seeds.

-Too many draws undid the good work - including at home with Georgia - only for a three match winning run to light hopes going into the final fixture at home with the Republic of Ireland.
+Too many draws undid the good work - including at home with Georgia - only for a three-match winning run to light hopes going into the final fixture at home with the Republic of Ireland.

 Automatic qualification was dependent on results elsewhere, but victory would guarantee play-offs at a ground Wales had not lost a competitive game in four years.